gristlabs/grainjs/docs/dispose.md

 When `foo.dispose()` is called (defined by the `Disposable` base class), it will automatically call `doSomeCleanup` and `this.bar.dispose()`, in reverse order to that in which they were registered.
-The benefit here is that cleanup of a resource is easy to set up right next to where the resource itself gets created.
+The benefit here is that the cleanup of a resource is easy to set up right next to where the resource itself gets created.

 For example, we can simplify our `MyChart` class above.
 The `dispose()` method is defined for us.